tidylab/boilerplate/README.md

 ## Overview

-Using this boilerplate reduces:
+Using this template reduces:
 \* Unnecessary variance between packages configurations; and
 \* Development time spent on making a barebone package working for the first time.
-This is possible as the boilerplate comes with:
+This is possible as the template comes with:
 \* Fully configured test-suite, including code-coverage; and
 \* Fully configured continuous-integration (CI) script for Travis.